 The continued rise of biotech is having a huge impact on immunisation, as seen with the case of cancer vaccines above.
 But it’s also helping to refine and improve treatments and processes that have been in place for decades.

-Research is currently underway in a number of fields to improve vaccine delivery, be it improving the manufacturing process to increase speed and efficiency, or reducing waste through enhanced transport and storage of vaccines.
-The latter is best displayed by IAG Cargo’s Constant Climate service – our state-of-the-art cold chain product that is designed for precision management of both time- and temperature-sensitive pharmaceutical products.
+Research is currently underway in a number of fields to strengthen the pharmaceutical supply chain, be it improving the manufacturing process to increase speed and efficiency, or reducing waste through enhanced transport and storage of vaccines.
+The latter is best displayed by IAG Cargo’s Constant Climate service – our state-of-the-art product that is designed for precision management of time-sensitive and cold chain pharmaceutical products.
 From ingredients through to the finished products, large pharmaceutical companies trust IAG Cargo to move their products around the globe, helping to save thousands of lives in the process.

 Route of immunisation